-- changes in vessel crews - exchange of information between vessel agents and/or owners - reviewing over 3774 ballast water reports from 2302 vessels operating in the Gulf of St. Lawrence - addressing routing deviations of coastal vessels in order to meet Great Lakes ballast water management regulations
+- changes in vessel crews - exchange of information between vessel agents and/or owners - reviewing over 3533 ballast water reports from 2173 vessels operating in the Gulf of St. Lawrence - addressing routing deviations of coastal vessels in order to meet Great Lakes ballast water management regulations

-The efforts of TC were instrumental in raising the compliance level of ballast tanks prior to their entry into the Great Lakes/Seaway, resulting in reduced delays due to non-compliance.
+The efforts of TC were instrumental in raising the compliance level of ballast tanks prior to their entry into the Great Lakes/Seaway, resulting in no delays due to non-compliance prior to Seaway Entry.